 Save the official notice NVIDIA mails, called Notice of Creditable Coverage.
 You may need it if you decide to join a Medicare drug plan later.

-Contact NVIDIA to talk through complicated scenarios, like when you should enroll in Part A, if you should enroll in Parts B—D, what happens when one spouse becomes eligible for Medicare while another is still working, and how Medicare and your NVIDIA benefits work together.
+Contact Care Counsel to talk through complicated scenarios, like when you should enroll in Part A, if you should enroll in Parts B—D, what happens when one spouse becomes eligible for Medicare while another is still working, and how Medicare and your NVIDIA benefits work together.

 If you become Medicare eligible (reach age 65) while employed with NVIDIA, your benefits eligibility remains unchanged, and your NVIDIA medical plan remains the primary plan that processes and pays your health care claims.